WilheimRy/MSAPhase2Proj/README.md

 # MSAPhase2Proj
 MSA-Phase2-Project

-A cross platform application that can help people find and record their favourite recipes.
+A cross platform(android/ios) application that can help people find and record their favourite recipes.